cockroachdb/docs/start-a-local-cluster.md

 <div class="filter-content" markdown="1" data-scope="docker">

-Once you've installed Docker and the official CockroachDB image, it's simple to run a multi-node cluster across multiple Docker containers on a single host.
+Once you've [installed the official CockroachDB Docker image](install-cockroachdb.html), it's simple to run a multi-node cluster across multiple Docker containers on a single host.
 This page shows you how.

-{{site.data.alerts.callout_info}}Docs for running CockroachDB across multiple Docker hosts are coming soon.{{site.data.alerts.end}}

 ## Before You Begin